rsyslog/rsyslog/source/configuration/modules/imudp.rst

 .. versionadded:: 8.37.0

 This parameter is for controlling the case in fromhost.
 If preservecase is set to "on", the case in fromhost is preserved.
 E.g., 'Host1.Example.Org' when the message was received from 'Host1.Example.Org'.
-Default to "off" for the backword compatibility.
+Default to "off" for the backward compatibility.

 .. index:: imudp; input parameters